-Mike Hoa Nguyen, PhD (he/him) is assistant professor of education at New York University’s Steinhardt School of Culture, Education, and Human Development and a faculty affiliate at the Institute for Human Development and Social Change, the Metropolitan Center for Research on Equity and the Transformation of Schools, and the Steinhardt Institute for Higher Education Policy.
+Mike Hoa Nguyen, PhD (he/him) is assistant professor of education at New York University’s Steinhardt School of Culture, Education, and Human Development and a faculty affiliate at the Asian/Pacific/American Institute and the Steinhardt Institute for Higher Education Policy.
 His research and teaching critically examine the benefits and consequences of racialized public policy instruments in expanding and/or constraining educational systems, with a specific focus on how these dynamics shape access, learning, opportunity, and success within and beyond schools for students of color.

 Dr. Nguyen aims to better articulate how race-conscious federal policy can reach its potential, and fulfill its promise to address pervasive educational inequalities for underserved and underrepresented populations and regions within the United States.
 He is the principal investigator of the Minority-Serving Institutions (MSI) Data Project, a research and resource initiative with the mission to advance a greater understanding of MSIs and their unique contributions to postsecondary education.
 An extension of this work explores Asian American & Native American Pacific Islander-Serving Institutions (AANAPISI) and their role in building capacity to serve Asian American, Native Hawaiian, and Pacific Islander (AA and NHPI) students, staff, faculty, and administrators.